 Daily exercise is extremely important.
-You need to keep your American Staffordshire Terrier well exercised if you want to have a happy home.
+You need to keep your American Staffordshire Terrier well-exercised if you want to have a happy home.
 It’s very important to not exercise in extreme heat or cold since this breed is susceptible to hypothermia and heat exhaustion.
-Try to do your play times outside in cool to warm temperatures, and play indoors with central cooling or heating during the extreme temperatures.
+Try to do your play times outside in cool to warm temperatures, and play indoors with central cooling or heating during extreme temperatures.

 There are many exercises that you and your American Staffordshire Terrier can enjoy together.
-These dogs enjoy a lot of rough-housing, playing tug-of-war, mentally stimulating games such as agility and obedience.
+These dogs enjoy a lot of rough-housing, playing tug-of-war, and mentally stimulating games such as agility and obedience.

 When playing rough with your dog, make sure that he knows his boundaries and when too far is too far.

 Leash walks are great for both you and your pooch.
 Three half-hour walks a day is ideal.
-Make sure to keep you dog on a leash at all times to help keep him and others safe.
+Make sure to keep your dog on a leash at all times to help keep him and others safe.
 Since you never know how he is going to be around strange dogs, it’s very important to control those situations.

 Dog parks are not recommended.
 Other dog interactions are not able to be controlled, so to keep your dog and everyone else around safe, avoid these situations.

 A good game of fetch in your backyard is great!
-Being in a fenced in yard is ideal to keep the fun enclosed and give your American Staffordshire Terrier a safe place to enjoy himself.
+Being in a fenced-in yard is ideal to keep the fun enclosed and give your American Staffordshire Terrier a safe place to enjoy himself.
 Keep some fun durable toys out in the backyard to play with.

-Although they do prefer to be inside with you, it’s also good to allow them some outdoor play time where they can just enjoy themselves and be a dog.
+Although they do prefer to be inside with you, it’s also good to allow them some outdoor playtime where they can just enjoy themselves and be a dog.
 Go outside with your Fido and throw some toys around for him.
 Durable ropes, balls, and rubber toys will help to withstand their strong jaws.